Ever had the feeling you’re being followed by products that you viewed (online) but didn’t buy?

 It’s your mission to ensure that doesn’t happen to your target market.
-Retargeting is the tool that enables you to do this.
+Retargeting is a tool that enables you to do this.

 What is Retargeting?

-Simply defined, retargeting is a form of online advertising that targets customers based on their previous internet actions.
+Simply defined, retargeting is a form of online advertising that targets customers based on their previous internet actions and behaviours.

 It works by placing people into advertising audiences when they take specific actions on your website and then showing this audience ads.

 For example, if I set-up a retargeting campaign that targets people who abandoned their cart on my website, everybody who undertook that action would be added to an audience (for a specific amount of time).
 This audience would then see ads for the products that they abandoned (if I’d automated my campaign to segment them).

 This action doesn’t necessarily need to be a cart abandon.
 You can target people who view products, interact with your content, register for updates, the options are (pretty much) endless.

 By using retargeting you can keep people engaged, reinforce your brand awareness and ultimately, move people through their journey from cold prospect to referring customer.

 And if the audience members take your desired action, e.g. make a purchase, they will automatically be removed from your retargeting audience, meaning you won’t waste money showing them more ads (for something they have already bought) and they won’t get annoyed!

 Retargeting makes a specific offer to a specific audience, making digital advertising cheap, dynamic and effortlessly simple.